gkcloudtech777/python-repo/README.md

 # python-repo
-creating this repo for python practice
+Creating this repo for python practice

+## String
+String is a collection of alphabets, words or other characters.
+Python has a built-in string class named str .
+Python strings are "immutable" which means they cannot be changed after they are created.